-PROTECTED DISCLOSURES ACT 2000 PROCEDURES
+PROTECTED DISCLOSURES (PROTECTION OF WHISTLEBOWERS) ACT 2020 PROCEDURES

-Procedures for making a protected disclosure under the Protected Disclosures Act 2000.
+Procedures for making a protected disclosure under the Protected Disclosures (protection of Whistle blowers) Act 2020.

-- 1. If on reasonable grounds you believe you have information that a serious wrongdoing is occurring (or may occur) within the school and you wish to disclose that information so it can be investigated you can make a protected disclosure to the principal. - This can be done verbally or in writing.
-You should identify that the disclosure is being made under the Protected Disclosures Act (Guidelines for the Handling of Complaints Against Staff Members or Guidelines for the Handling of Staff Differences and/or Concerns) and is following the Board procedure, provide detail of the complaint (disclosure), and who the complaint is against. - 3.
-If you believe that the principal is involved in the wrongdoing, or has an association with the person committing the wrongdoing that would make it inappropriate to disclose to them, then you can make the disclosure to the chairperson of the Board. - 4.
+- 1. If on reasonable grounds you believe you have information that a serious wrongdoing is occurring (or may occur) within the school and you wish to disclose that information so it can be investigated you can make a protected disclosure to the principal. - 2.
+This can be done verbally or in writing.
+You should identify that the disclosure is: - being made under the Protected Disclosures (Protection of Whistleblowers) Act 2022 (Guidelines for the Handling of Complaints Against Staff Members or Guidelines for the Handling of Staff Differences and/or Concerns) - o and is following the Board procedure, - o provide detail of the complaint (disclosure), - o and who the complaint is against. - 3.
+If you believe that the Principal is involved in the wrongdoing or has an association with the person committing the wrongdoing that would make it inappropriate to disclose to them, then you can make the disclosure to the Presiding Member of the Board. - 4.
 It is then up to the person you disclose to, to decide if the disclosure constitutes a serious wrongdoing, and that the allegations need investigating.
 They can decide: - (a) To investigate the disclosure themselves - (b) To forward the disclosure to the Board or a committee of the Board to investigate - (c) Whether it needs to be passed on to an appropriate authority.
 If it goes to an appropriate authority they will advise you that they are now investigating the complaint. - 5.
-If you believe that both the principal and the chairperson of the Board may be a party to the wrongdoing or in close relationship with the person/s involved in the wrongdoing you can approach an external "appropriate authority" direct yourself.
+If you believe that both the Principal and the Presiding Member may be a party to the wrongdoing or in close relationship with the person/s involved in the wrongdoing you can approach an external "appropriate authority" direct yourself.